RRT to BS in Respiratory Therapy

 Offered by the College of Nursing and Health Professions at USI, the 100% online RRT to BSRT degree completion program is designed for practicing Registered Respiratory Therapists with the NBRC credential RRT.
 We will create an individualized plan of study that integrates your previously earned college credits from your RRT education.

 Our affordable and convenient program gives you control over your schedule.
 Expand your knowledge from your RRT education and increase your earning power.
 The RRT to BSRT is accredited by the Commission on Accreditation for Respiratory Care (CoARC).

 Admission to the program is competitive and the selection of the applicants is based upon the following criteria:

 - Completion of an associate degree in a CoARC accredited respiratory therapy program and regional accreditation of the college or university;

-- Unencumbered RRT credential through the National Board for Respiratory Care (NBRC);
+- Must have an RRT credential through the National Board for Respiratory Care (NBRC);

 - Completion of the University of Southern Indiana's undergraduate application